 Create a parent account and list each child by grade.
 Uniform choices appropriate to the grade level will be displayed.
 Uniforms may only be ordered from the specific, grade appropriate page, as all choices on the page have been approved by the school.
+It is very easy to navigate away from the approved uniform page, so please be sure you are ordering the appropriate uniforms designated by St. Andrew.

 - Please Note: Students grow quickly.
 Loose is always better than skin tight.
 Shorts are BERMUDA variety no skinny shorts, shorts with rolled cuffs, or boyfriend shorts.
-This applies to both boys and girls, long and short pants. - Kindergarteners should pack an extra uniform in their book bags in case of an emergency. - Demerits are earned for violations of the uniform policy. - · Any St. Andrew event held on or off campus should follow the same dress code as this handbook states. - Gently used uniforms may be purchased at St. Andrew Catholic School.
+This applies to both boys and girls, long and short pants. - Kindergarteners should pack an extra uniform in their book bags in case of an emergency. - Demerits are earned for violations of the uniform policy. - Any St. Andrew event held on or off campus should follow the same dress code as this handbook states. - Gently used uniforms may be purchased at St. Andrew Catholic School.